Top Trump aide Rick Dearborn to depart White House

 Dearborn's departure also highlights how Jeff Sessions' influence has dwindled in the White House.
 Before he was named attorney general, several of Sessions' top aides, including Dearborn, left his Senate office to go work for the Trump campaign, and eventually the White House.
 With Dearborn's departure, most have either left or become Trump loyalists.

 Though Dearborn is from Oklahoma, he has deep ties to Alabama.
 He has personally known Sessions for decades, and served as his chief of staff in the Senate for several years.
-In the weeks leading up to the special Alabama Senate runoff, it was Dearborn who acted as a liaison between Sen. Luther Strange's campaign and Trump.
+In the weeks leading up to the special Alabama Senate runoff, it was Dearborn who acted as a liaison between Sen. Luther Strange's campaign and Trump, though he initially encouraged Trump to stay out of the race.

 After Trump initially endorsed Strange in the runoff, he was shown polling in late August that predicted Roy Moore would defeat Strange by a significant margin, sources familiar told CNN.
 Trump weighed turning his attention away from the race, the sources said, and at that time, there was no specific plan for him to visit the state to rally support for Strange.